Gageperrin/it-notes/associate-cloud-engineer.md

 Storage performance can be described in terms of I/O block size, I/O queue depth, IOPS, throughput and latency.
 Performance can also depend on if data is accessed sequentially or randomly.

+### Persistent Disks and Local SSDs

+Persistent disks and local SSDs are two kinds of block storage with different use cases.

+Persistent disks can be standard, balanced, or SSD with either zonal or regional varieties.
+These are like physical disks in a computer.
+They provide network storage and are instance-independent and can be resized while they are running.
+They are encrypted by default and can have up to 64 TB in disk space.
+Shared core machine types are limited to 16 persistent disks and 3 TB.
+Zonal disks are available in one zone in one region.
+Regional disks are stored in two zones in the same region.
+Regional persistent disks cannot be used with compute or memory-optimized machine types.

+`pd-standard`are backed by standard hard disk drives HDD and have large data processing workloads that primarily use sequential I/Os.
+It is the lowest priced persistent disk but has a relatively high latency rat at the regional level. `pd-balanced` is the alternative to SSD persistent disks that balance performance and cost.
+It has the same maximum IOPS as ssd-pd with lower IOPS per GB.
+It is general purpose with a price in between standard and SSD persistent disks. `pd-ssd` is for enterprise applciations and high-performance databases that demand lower latency and more IOPS. they have single digit millisecond latency but are the highest priced persistent disk.

+Local SSDs are physically attached to the server as either SCI or NVME.
+It has a higher throughput and IOPS and lower latency.
+Data persists until instance is stopped or deleted.
+Each local SSD is 375 GB but partitions can be inserted to raise size to 9 TB per instance.

+SCSI is a classic solution but only has one queue for commands.
+NVME is a newer protocol designed for flash memory with 64,000 queues that can each have up to 64,000 concurrent processes.
+CPUs need to be scale with disk memory performance.
+This is because performance scales until it reaches either the limits of the disk or the limits of the VM instance to which the disk is attached.

+### Snapshots

+Snapshots backup and restore persistent disks and are global resources.
+They provide support for zonal and regional PDs, and they have incremental and automatically compressed options.
+Snapshots are stored in Cloud Storage.
+It is stored in regional or multi-regional location.

+The first successful snapshot of a persistent disk is a full snapshot.
+Subsequent snapshots only contain data missing from previous snapshots.
+If a snapshot is deleted, subsequent snapshots will draw reference from the most recent available snapshot.

+Snapshot schedules are the best practice for backups and must be in the same region as `pd`.
+Snapshot schedules can be created and then attached to a disk or they can be created attached to the disk.
+Schedules can be set with a retention policy and a source disk deletion rule (what happens if a source disk is deleted).
+A snapshot schedule cannot be edited after creation; a new one must be created.

+Other things to note:
+* At most there can be one snapshot every 10 minutes.
+* It is possible to eliminate excessive snapshots by creating an image instead.
+* Set schedule to off-peak hours whenever possible
+* Can create VSS snapshots for Windows

+### Deployment Manager

+A configuration is written in YAML syntax and defines the structure of a deployment.
+It must contain a resources section with a list of resources to create.
+The three required components are name, type, and properties.
+A name is a user-defined string.
+Type can be a base or composite type.
+A base type lists the `API.VERSION.RESOURCE` while a composite type is written as `gcp-types/PROVIDER:RESOURCE`.
+Properties take certain parameters for the resource type such as the `zone`, `machineType`, `boot`, and `sourceImage`.

+Templates are individual building blocks of a configuration and can be written in Jinja and Python.
+They can be programmatically generated through abstracted template properties.

+A deployment is a collection of resources that are deployed, updated, managed and deleted together.
+The manifest file provides instructions for the deployment and cannot be edited after the deployment has been created.

+Best practices:
+* Break up configurations into logical units
+* Use references to enforce order when resources are created
+* Preview deployments using `--preview flag`.
+* Automate the creation of resources through IaaC
+* Use version control

 ## Kubernetes Engine and Containers

 ### GKE and Kubernetes Concepts